animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 In a country of 300,000,000 Americans not only is this possible, but most of it happened to me (thankfully not her) earlier this year (not counting the 18-wheeler hit-and-run)!

 Best case scenario under all of those circumstances, the fully-owned car gets repossessed.
 As a result of car *insurance*.
-I hope that's clear. </br> &nbsp; $\square$
+I hope that's clear.

+To reiterate: In each scenario, the best-possible-outcome is that the insured car gets repossessed due only to its being insured.
+That's a contradiction to insurance. </br> &nbsp; $\square$

 #